Webinar sponsored by Catalent

 For biologic products (growth factors, monoclonal antibodies, other complex proteins), development and production costs tend to be higher due to the complexity of the drug substance.
 To manage costs, the clinical development and manufacturing and Chemistry, Manufacturing and Controls (CMC) teams need to be aligned to ensure drug product is delivered on time to meet clinical trial needs.

-These challenges sit within a wider regulatory and legislative framework for OMPs that defines whether companies can successfully develop a novel product to market and thus the decisions made for selecting therapeutics and target diseases early in development.
+These challenges sit within a wider regulatory and legislative framework for orphan medicinal products (OMPs) that defines whether companies can successfully develop a novel product to market and thus the decisions made for selecting therapeutics and target diseases early in development.

 During this webinar, speakers cover aspects of clinical trial design for orphan biologics products, key strategies for ensuring clinical trial supply throughout clinical development and the regulatory and legislative framework for delivery to patients.